Probabilistic Metaplasticity for Continual Learning with Memristors: Discussion

 We explored the effect of different weight resolutions by employing multi-memristor weights alongside single-memristor weights.
 Although we observed improved performance with higher resolution weights, it increases the area footprint of memristor crossbars.
 Improving the resolution of a single memristor device can lead to better performance with lower area overhead.
 Recent research has shown memristor devices with up to $\sim$ 6-bit precision \cite{mem_64_level}.
 In addition to the resolution of conductance modulation, the nonlinearity and variability in memristor devices can affect the performance of error threshold-based training.
 Due to these non-ideal characteristics, weight updates vary in response to the same local error depending on the current conductance level of the memristor.
-To minimize this effect, we restricted weight mapping to only ten low-resistance states of the 1T1R device.
-This choice avoids the higher variability observed in the high-resistance states along with the substantial difference in conductance between the highest low-resistance and high-resistance levels during weight updates\cite{liehr2020impact}.
-Extreme non-uniformity in the distribution of conductance levels can potentially degrade the performance of error threshold-based training, which can be explored in future studies.
+To minimize this effect, we restricted weight mapping to only ten low-resistance levels of the 1T1R device.
+This choice avoids the higher variability observed in the high-resistance levels along with the substantial difference in conductance between the highest low-resistance and high-resistance levels during weight updates\cite{liehr2020impact}.
+However, it should be noted that choosing low-resistance levels increases parasitic voltage drop and sneak currents, which can also introduce nonlinearity and degrade the network performance.
+Similarly, extreme non-uniformity in the distribution of conductance levels can potentially degrade the performance of error threshold-based training.
+Future studies incorporating optimized circuits and system demonstrations of the proposed mechanism can further investigate the effect of these non-idealities.